thecodingwizard/competitive-programming/README.md

 # Codeforces
 Solutions to various Codeforces problems.

+Not all problems are listed in the table below!
+[Here is the complete solutions folder.](codeforces)

 | Problem ID | Problem Name | Solution Notes |
 | ---------- | ------------ | -------------- |
 | [497A](codeforces/497A%20-%20Reorder%20The%20Array.cpp) | A. Reorder The Array | Multiset |